Kingsway Hall: Overview

 The organ, built in 1912 by J. J. Binns of Leeds, was inaugurated 4 April 1913 with half its cost of £1,500 being contributed by American steel magnate Andrew Carnegie.
 A fourth manual was added in 1924 by Messrs.
 Hill & Son and Norman & Beard, along with chimes and timpani.
 Gatty Sellars, the hall's organist at the time, gave the inaugural performance on the new organ.
 The organ was rebuilt in 1932 and remained in use until the closure of the hall.
 The Nigerian composer Fela Sowande was the organist of the hall from 1945.
-As soon as electrical recording began in the Hall among the first recordings were those of the solo organ; some of these have been issued on CD by Amphion Records of Malton in Yorkshire.
+As soon as electrical recording began in the Hall, among the first recordings were those of the solo organ; some of these have been issued on CD by Amphion Records of Malton in Yorkshire.

 Donald Soper (the well-known pacifist, later to become Baron Soper), became the Methodist minister of Kingsway Hall in 1936.
 When German air raids on London started in 1940, Soper opened a "rest and feeding centre" in Kingsway Hall's basement (not far from Holborn underground station).
 Here, the victims of the bombing could find refuge, and Soper and his family also lived there for a time.
 Until the end of 1944, Kingsway Hall ran a breakfast canteen.
 In one 6-month period alone, 26,232 breakfasts were served (and 34,178 cups of tea).
 At the request of the Ministry of Food, from 1942 Soper also organised the distribution of surplus vegetables from Covent Garden Market to the needy.

 The Hall was used for public meetings as well as church services etc. One such meeting was held by the Free French on 18 June 1940 at which General Charles De Gaulle addressed them to encourage resistance to the very recent German invasion.
 On this same day, Winston Churchill addressed the House of Commons, giving his famous "Finest Hour" speech, in which he refers to the recently lost Battle of France and the forthcoming Battle of Britain.
 The speech was recorded at Abbey Road studios.

 After the war, Kingsway Hall became an active venue for concerts and recording sessions, and was regarded as one of the best recording locations in the world.
 Its use for concerts and recordings continued until 1983 when it was acquired by the Greater London Council (GLC) and closed.

 At the end of March 1983, the GLC purchased Wesley House and Kingsway Hall for the women's committee.
 Kingsway Hall was rapidly deteriorating, and an archaeological survey in August 1996 found that nothing significant about it was still present.
 Despite pleas from some musicians and record magazines, Kingsway was demolished in 1998 to make way for a hotel of the same name, which opened in 2000.
-The hotel's reception desk is on the approximate location where orchestra members once recorded.
+The hotel's reception desk is in the approximate location where orchestra members once recorded.